-For Code42 cloud environments (with no on-premises authority server), archives are kept in cold storage for 14 days by default.
+For Code42 cloud environments, archives are kept in cold storage for 14 days by default.
 To change the default, update the Move deactivated archives to cold storage quota value.
 (You may need to disable Inherit quota settings from parent first.)

 While archives are in cold storage, they are not monitored by the automatic archive maintenance process.